- Home

 Speaking of seashells, much of local ornamentation is carved from limestone (aka compressed prehistoric sea critters), meaning that it is relatively “mortal” in the geologic sense.
 The carved oak leaves (1) you see are probably not as crisply defined as they were the day they were made, rainy weather slowly but surely wears limestone away.
 Loving building bits means thinking about time in various ways; a carved stone ribbon will wave in a timeless wind while all of our days go by, cat memes and hashtags going in and out of vogue.
 The goddesses (2) lining the top of a building seem to have run off in a few instances- I wonder what happened?
 I presume they are goddesses- how many women do you know with winged helmets?
 Though perhaps that will be a thing soon.
 Local artist LNY (AKA Lunar New Year, Layqa Nuna Yawar) has done some amazing work that borrows from these visual traditions, and like many an artist before him, works with friends and colleagues as models.
 Perhaps the model for these stone goddesses was a friend, a lover, a child?
 Her name is lost to time but not her face.

-Also of note are:
+Also of Note Are:

 Have fun finding these building bits, and I am sure you will find many more besides.

 Evonne M. Davis and Emma Wilcox are working artists and cofounders of Gallery Aferro, a Newark alternative arts nonprofit.
-Begun in 2003, Gallery Aferro offers exhibitions featuring local, national and international artists, a wide range of public events, a year-round studio residency program, educational offerings, group tours, a publication line, a gift shop and public art initiatives.
+Begun in 2003, Gallery Aferro offers exhibitions featuring local, national, and international artists, a wide range of public events, a year-round studio residency program, educational offerings, group tours, a publication line, a gift shop, and public art initiatives.